 To make things easier, we’re highlighting the best travel credit cards in Canada for 2018.

-With four points for every $1 spent on gas, groceries, restaurants, and entertainment, the Scotiabank Gold American Express consistently ranks as one of the best travel rewards cards in Canada.
-The 15,000 bonus you get for spending $1,000 in everyday purchases in the first three months has a value of $150 (100 Scotia Rewards points = $1 when redeemed for travel), including flights, hotels, car rentals, cruises, vacation packages.
+With four points for every $1 spent on gas, groceries, restaurants, and entertainment, the Scotiabank Gold American Express consistently ranks as one of the best travel rewards cards in Canada for racking up points on everyday purchases.
+The 15,000 welcome bonus you get for spending $1,000 in the first three months has a value of $150 (100 Scotia Rewards points = $1 when redeemed for travel), including flights, hotels, car rentals, cruises, vacation packages.
 Points can also be redeemed for gift cards and merchandise from retailers such as Apple and Best Buy.

 When booking your travel, you can choose to use Scotia Rewards’ full-service travel agency, or charge your travel expenses to your card and redeem points later to cover the costs.
 There are no restrictions for redeeming travel — you can book anywhere, anytime, and use points to cover all taxes and fees.
-There are several additional benefits including comprehensive travel insurance, concierge service, Priority Pass membership (renewed annually), price protection, and much more.
+There are several additional benefits including comprehensive travel insurance, concierge service, 30% off a Priority Pass membership (USD$32 fee also applies per visit), price protection, and much more.

-The BMO World Elite MasterCard is another popular travel rewards card, giving you three BMO Rewards points per $1 spent on travel, restaurants, and entertainment, and two points per dollar on everything else.
+The BMO World Elite MasterCard is another popular travel rewards card, giving you three BMO Rewards points per $1 spent on travel (a big plus for frequent flyers whose list of high spend purchases include flight tickets) as well as restaurants and entertainment.
+The card offers two points per dollar on everything else.

-The card includes a number of great features including a Priority Pass standard membership with four complimentary passes per year, allowing you VIP airport lounge access in more than 400 cities across the world (valued at USD$200).
+The card includes a number of great features including a Mastercard Airport Experiences membership with four complimentary passes per year, allowing you VIP airport lounge access in cities across the world.
 It also has comprehensive travel insurance package, and no blackout dates when redeeming for travel.